Over 50 Years Of Providing International Family Law Support To Families Around The Globe

 What is the Uniform Child Custody Jurisdiction and Enforcement Act?

-The Uniform Child Custody Jurisdiction and Enforcement Act governs jurisdiction and enforcement in interstate and international child custody matters.
+The Uniform Child Custody Jurisdiction and Enforcement Act (UCCJEA) governs jurisdiction and enforcement in interstate and international child custody matters.
 The UCCJEA was established to minimize jurisdictional wrangling among states and to prevent parents from forum shopping for a state with favorable custody or child support laws.
-The UCCJEA limits jurisdiction of custody matters to one state and establishes uniform criteria for determining jurisdiction.
+The UCCJEA limits the jurisdiction of custody matters to one state and establishes uniform criteria for determining jurisdiction.
 Generally, Florida courts retain jurisdiction over custody and support cases if one parent still lives here.

 What is the Uniform Interstate Family Support Act?